Dangaia/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

 > > Xargs is a command intended to execute arguments after accepting a standard input.
-For example, below it is used to split the output into 4 items per line:  `$echo a b c d e f g h i j k l m n o p q r s t u v w x y z | xargs -n 2`
+For example, below it is used to split the output (the alphabet) into 4 items per line:  `$echo a b c d e f g h i j k l m n o p q r s t u v w x y z | xargs -n 2`